Solicitor Provider support session - Sponsoring International Staff

 Key risks that will need to be managed over the next two years include:

-• An increase in care packages being handed back/supplier failures in both the spot provider market and framework providers positioned lower down the ranked lists, as a greater proportion of work is picked up by framework providers, particularly those positioned higher up on ranked lists
+• An increase in care packages being handed back/supplier failures in both the spot provider market and from framework providers positioned lower down the ranked lists, as a greater proportion of work is picked up by framework providers, particularly those positioned higher up on ranked lists

 • Inflationary pressures